xd009642/xd009642.github.io/_posts/2026-02-26-automatically-running-cargo-on-workspace-changes.markdown

 As mentioned before I'm going to use minijinja for this.
 The motivation is that we have a list of packages, we'll have a list of changed packages and probably a list of other arguments to apply to the command.
-Depending on the command we might have different ways of providing those lists as arguments and a Minijinja tempalte lets us express things like loops to generate our command string.
+Depending on the command we might have different ways of providing those lists as arguments and a Minijinja template lets us express things like loops to generate our command string.

 Off the bat I created this template for a simple `cargo test -p package_1 -p package_2` given a list of those two packages: